Banjo Bolts for Brake Calipers & Master Cylinders

 Installation Tips for a Leak-Free Seal

-Always use new copper crush washers on both sides of the banjo fitting — they work-harden and won't reseal once compressed.
-Thread the bolt by hand first, torque to your vehicle's spec (typically 25–35 ft-lbs for M10 caliper bolts — verify in your service manual), and bleed the brakes afterward.
-Never wrap banjo bolt threads with PTFE tape; the seal is at the washers, not the threads.
+Always fit new copper crush washers on both sides of the banjo fitting — they work-harden and won't reseal once compressed.
+Thread the bolt by hand first to avoid cross-threading, torque to spec, and bleed the brakes afterward.
+Never wrap the threads with PTFE tape; the seal is at the washers, not the threads.
+Need washers?
+Grab them from brake line fittings.

 FAQ